 … from the too fast, too loud, too tumultuous world so many of us live in these days.
 She offers a refreshing weave of yoga and Feldenkrais movement, encouraging the student move from an outward focus to the inner present moment experience.
 Her instructions encourage slowing down so that one can notice, listen, investigate, and experiment.
 The end result is the possibility of finding a refuge in one’s own body.

+My yoga classes are deeply informed by the Feldenkrais Method ® and my background in dance.
 I prefer to think of the yoga asana as movements, rather than postures, so we experience them as constantly changing landscapes for the journey of our attention, rather than as destinations.
 This may imply to some that my classes are vinyasa, or flow, style, which is not the case.
-I do include flow sequences most days, but generally we are holding soft, lively poses for longer.
-In stillness, we have the time to develop awareness and tune in to the subtler sensations.
+I do often include flow sequences, but generally we are moving slowly or we are holding soft, lively poses for longer.
+This way we have the time to develop awareness and tune in to the subtler sensations.

 My experience, both as a yoga student and teacher, is that in class we enact, silently, our best intentions in concert with others.
 I strive to cultivate a feeling of openness and support in yoga class, so that those who want to experience the group as community may do so, and those who want to practice independently have space as well.
 We begin with the body, and by bringing attention the body we notice that the body is not “other,” but is our self, and that self lives in a web of connection.